ceph/ceph/doc/cephfs/cephfs-shell.rst

     get [options] <source_path> [target_path]

 * source_path - remote file/directory path which is to be copied to local file system.
-    * if `.` copies all the file/directories in the remote workind directory.
+    * if `.` copies all the file/directories in the remote working directory.

 * target_path - local directory path where the files/directories are to be copied to.
     * if `.` files/directories are copied to the local working directory.